timothymcmackin/previews/octez/enable-dark-mode/html/_sources/alpha/rpc.rst

         "fitness": $fitness,
         "context": $Context_hash }
     $error:
-      /* The full list of errors is available with the global RPC `GET errors` */ any
+      /* An error trace.
+The full list of errors is available with the global RPC `GET errors` */
+      any
     $fitness:
       /* Block fitness